Qlean/redux-struct/README.md

 });
 ```

 2. Make an async wrapper for `redux-struct` actions.
-Implementation depends on tool that you chosen for mantaining side effects in Redux.
+Implementation depends from tool you choose to maintain side effects in Redux.
 Here is example for `redux-saga`:
 ```js
 import { put, call } from 'redux-saga/effects';
 import { startStructFetch, stopStructFetch } from 'redux-struct';